 Charge Card vs. Credit Card: Understanding the Key Differences

-Though both offer the convenience of buying something now and paying for it later, there’s definitely a difference between a charge card and a credit card when the monthly bill arrives.
-With a credit card, you can either pay the full amount owed or make a minimum payment and carry the balance forward.
+Though the terms may be used interchangeably, there are major differences: With a credit card, you can either pay your full monthly bill or a portion of it.
 With a charge card, no matter how much you owe, you’re expected to pay the monthly bill in full.

 That’s not the only thing that sets these cards apart.
 The two also vary in their accessibility, flexibility, spending limits, and costs.
-If you’re wondering if a charge card vs. a credit card is a better fit for you, read on for information that could help you understand and compare their key differences.
+If you’re wondering if a charge card vs. a credit card is a better fit for you, read on to understand their key differences, which can help you decide.

 How Charge Cards Work